grenaud/schmutzi/README.md

    - R
       -  The fitdistrplus R package
       -  The MASS package

+On Ubuntu, these dependencies can be resolved using : sudo apt-get install perl sudo apt-get install git sudo apt-get install cmake sudo apt-get install g++ sudo apt-get install zlib sudo apt-get install zlib1g-dev sudo apt-get install r-base-core

 Installation:
 -------------------------------------------------------------------------------------

-For Mac users, open a terminal please type "cmake".
+For Mac users, open a terminal please type "cmake" to check if works.
 If it is not installed, please install it.
 For Windows users, you would need cygwin to run schmutzi as it runs on the terminal (https://www.cygwin.com/).

 1) type "make" which should build pretty much everything.

-We mostly tested our program on Linux system, please email us if you have trouble building under cygwin or Mac.
+We tested our program on a Linux system and MacOS, please email us if you have trouble building under cygwin.

 A comment about cygwin: the high precision version of the logarithm does not seem available by default.
 Therefore, we are forced to use the low precision variant for cygwin.
 For higher accuracy, run our software under Linux.
+Also, some users have reported bugs with the locale used by C++

 Running: